clooneyr/send-algo-dapp/README.md

 # React App Using MyAlgo Connect

-This simple app allows user to connect their wallet and transfer ALGO's.
+Simple app that allows users to connect their wallet and transfer ALGO's over the algorand blockchain. 🧑‍🚀

 ##